Welcome Back: From the Vice President for Student Life and Dean of Students

 Like many of you, I’m asking the question “where did the summer go?”
 It’s hard to believe that we are days away from beginning yet another exciting academic year.
 The start of an academic year is a new beginning, a time filled with hope and possibility.

-All of our students will experience many new and wonderful things during the academic year.
+All of our students will experience many new and wonderful things over the next few months and academic year.
 I ask that you, as parents, encourage your student to take advantage of all Georgia Tech has to offer, both in and out of the classroom.
-And if you feel that your student could benefit from the support services offered at Georgia Tech, please advise them to seek help quickly.
+And if you feel that your student could benefit from the support services offered at Georgia Tech, please advise him or her to seek help quickly.
 Identifying and addressing issues early on offers students a greater opportunity to succeed.

 - Workflow Status: Published